 We offer private classes at 1:30 pm

 There are also classes in the afternoons, Tuesday through Saturday for $40 US dollars per person.
-The difference between the morning classes is that this class does not take the market tour.
-There is a fixed three-course menu and the schedule is from 5 pm to 7 pm: Tuesdays, Thursdays and Saturdays – Cooking with chocolate.
-Wednesdays and Fridays – Pre Hispanic Cuisine.
+The difference between the morning classes is that this class does not take the market tour and there are not menu options.
+There is a fixed three-course menu and the schedule is from 5 pm to 7 pm: Tuesdays through Saturdays – Pre Hispanic Cuisine.

 The class will go on as scheduled even if there is only one person enrolled.
 During the classes, everyone actively participates.
 The classes are not designed to simply observe and listen.
 There is a lot of work to be done: dice vegetables, peel seeds, fry, season, grind and sing…if you like.
 And nobody washes dishes.
 There are also vegetarian options to cook as well or dishes for special dietary restrictions.
 The class follows along with the chosen menu.
 The classes can be given in English or Spanish, depending on the group´s preference.